-- -Weight reduction,

-- Healthy eating, according to diet advice

-- Regular physical activities
+- -Weight reduction, counseling by nurse/health advisor to keep diet - Regular physical exercise

-- Decrease or eliminate alcohol intake

-- Give up smoking
+- Give up smoking - Advising patient to decrease alcohol intake

-- Manage stress

 See diabetes poster and diet advice in annex to explain to patient.

-(The nurse of the jeepline has the annexes) It is important that the nurse/health advisor-counselor should have sufficient time to discuss and advise regarding non-pharmacological management.
+It is important that the nurse/health advisor-counsellor should have sufficient time to discuss and advice regarding the non-pharmacological management.